 OneVision: Macquarie’s digital screen system

-The digital screen system around campus is called OneVision by the Macquarie community.
-OneVision provides timely, entertaining and accurate information about the University and its community to students, staff, and visitors on campus.
+Our digital screen system OneVision provides timely, entertaining and accurate information about the University and its community.
 The screens are visible to both staff and students so messages relevant to both audiences work best.

 Governance and Administration